WDD 231: Web Frontend Development I

 }

-3. Add a 'click' event listener to the course container build (inside the loop building each course block).
+3. Add a 'click' event listener to the course container build (inside the loop building each course container).
 This trigger will call the new display function, passing the current course's information.

 Check Your Understanding